tkosciol/tkosciol.github.io/phd_sonata.md

 -->
 # Pre-doctoral research assistant in bioinformatics

 The Structural and Functional Genomics lab at the Małopolska Centre of Biotechnology is **looking for a pre-doctoral research assistant to join the group**.
-The position is available from September 2020 with funding covered by the project until June 2023.
+The position is available from October 2020 with funding covered by the project until June 2023.

 I have recently moved from University of California San Diego to Poland and started a group in June 2019 at the [Małopolska Centre of Biotechnology](https://mcb.uj.edu.pl/), Jagiellonian University in Kraków.